Running Multiple OpenClaw Instances: Multi-Agent Coordination Guide

 ### Step 2: Designing the Workflow

-3. **Create a Workflow Plan**: Draft a plan that outlines how the agents will interact.
-For example:
+3. **Create a Workflow Plan**: Visualize the workflow.
+Here’s an example:

-- Agent 1 collects data and sends it to Agent 2.
+- Agent 1 initializes data collection, generates an event, and sends it to Agent 2.

-- Agent 2 processes the data and sends results to Agent 3.
+- Agent 2 transforms and enhances the data, forwarding results to Agent 3.

 ### Step 3: Implementing the Workflow